-In summary, religious education for children and young people:
+In summary, our religious education for children and young people:

 Age-related expectations (AREs) must inform planning, ensuring appropriate challenge in a particular cycle of enquiry, or sequence of cycles.
-Progress in religious education in Living Difference III is understood as being in relation to the skills in the particular knowledge context.
-Teachers can devise a curriculum from Living Difference III to suit their children or young people.
+Progress in religious education in Living Difference IV is understood as being in relation to the skills in the particular knowledge context.
+Teachers can devise a curriculum from Living Difference IV to suit their children or young people.

 Year 4 would like to say a big thank you to Saranjit Singh Karir from the Sabha Gurdwara for coming into to school today and talking to them about Sikh identity and the 5 K's.
 This was to support their RE curriculum on the concept of identity.
 We all learnt so much, asking lots of interesting questions and we can't wait to see him again soon.